-- By default, when the Disk Cleanup Settings are enabled, the software is set to delete results after two years from the time the run was last updated and backed up.
+- By default, when the Disk Cleanup Settings are enabled, the software is set to delete results 12 months after the run was last updated and backed up.
 You can change this setting. - Intermediate and .wells files are not backed up unless an administrator-level user sets a schedule to back up these files.
 By default, these files are auto-deleted when the free disk space threshold is met, even when these files are not backed up.
 If you select to keep the default auto-delete setting for intermediate and .wells files and the files are deleted, the impact is minimal.